ayushhsaxena/AeroTrace-Aircraft-Crash-Location-Software/README.md

 ## Overview

-AeroTracer is an intelligent aviation safety platform designed to predict probable aircraft crash zones by synthesizing real-time and historical flight data with environmental and terrain variables.
-The system applies supervised machine learning to parameters such as altitude, airspeed, weather conditions, fuel status, and terrain topology, enabling aviation authorities and rescue teams to make faster, data-driven decisions during critical incidents.
+AeroTracer is an intelligent aviation safety platform designed to predict probable aircraft crash zones by integrating real-time and historical flight data with environmental and terrain variables.
+The system leverages supervised machine learning techniques on key parameters such as altitude, airspeed, weather conditions, fuel status, and terrain topology to generate accurate risk assessments.
+This enables aviation authorities and emergency response teams to make faster, data-driven decisions during critical situations.

-A dedicated research focus on **radome-related failure analysis** distinguishes AeroTracer from conventional flight-tracking solutions, offering a deeper investigation into hardware anomalies and their correlation with crash risk.
+A key differentiator of AeroTracer is its dedicated focus on radome-related failure analysis.
+Unlike conventional flight-tracking systems, AeroTracer investigates potential hardware anomalies—particularly radome degradation or damage—and examines their correlation with increased crash risk.
+This deeper analytical capability enhances predictive accuracy and contributes to improved aviation safety outcomes.

 ---